google/nsjail/README.md

 [2017-01-15T21:53:17+0100] PID: 18873 exited with status: 159, (PIDs left: 0)
 </pre>

-### MORE INFO?
+### More info
-To see the options, simply type:
+To see the command-line options, simply type:

 <pre>
 ./nsjail --help
 </pre>

-The command-line options should be reasonably well-documented
+The options should be self-explanatory

 <pre>
 Usage: ./nsjail [options] -- path_to_command [args]